 As the United States discovered in Vietnam and Iraq, and both America and the Soviet Union discovered in Afghanistan, insurgencies can be hard to suppress when there is support from both locals and a contiguous foreign power.
 While Vladimir Putin may dream of the glorious restoration of Kyivan Rus and the Soviet Union under Russian rule, Ukrainians don’t.
 The history of 20th-century Ukrainian insurgency suggests that the invasion will produce a long-running, bloody response.

-Jay Weiser is associate professor of law emeritus at Baruch College.
+Jay Weiser is an associate professor of law emeritus at Baruch College.
 He has written on Central European history and other topics for The American Interest and numerous other publications.

 Image: Aleksandr Anisimov (2002), Kyiv and Kyivans, Kurch ISBN 9669612012, Public Domain, https://commons.wikimedia.org/w/index.php?curid=1761284